 Areas of Interest

 After a 2001 PhD at ETH Zurich and faculty positions at Stony Brook and Columbia University, Attinger is since 2011 Associate Professor at Iowa State University.
 He has produced about 80 journal and conference papers.
 He has given seven keynote lectures at international heat transfer and microfluidic conferences, and more than 50 invited talks in America, Asia and Europe.
 Attinger is a member of the Nanoengineering Council of the American Society of Mechanical Engineers, where he co-organizes the Micro & Nano Technology Society-Wide Forum, and the International Conference on Micro, Nano and Minichannels.
 Attinger is the co-inventor of four US and international patents.
-He is the recipient of the ETH Zurich medal for outstanding Ph.D. thesis (2001), an NSF CAREER award for young investigators (2005), and the 2012 ASME ICNMM 2012 Outstanding Researcher Award.
+He teaches bloodstain pattern analysis since 2016 as an adjunct professor at the University of the West Indies in Jamaica.
+He is the recipient of the ETH Zurich medal for outstanding Ph.D. thesis (2001), an NSF CAREER award for young investigators (2005), the 2012 ASME ICNMM 2012 Outstanding Researcher Award, and Professor of the Year in the Mechanical Engineering Department (2014).
 The first three PhD graduates of Attinger’s lab have obtained tenure-track faculty positions at research universities.
-Please find here a full resume.
+Here is a full resume.